Tuesday, 3 February 2026

 Latent attachment anxiety

-In other words - if new relationship is formed after separation the other parent should not have any difficult feelings about it unless they are still secretly in love with their ex and only denying it or they are mentally immature or just plain bad and mean person who doesn't want their ex to have a life their own.
+There is a common belief that once a new relationship forms after separation, the other parent should have no difficult feelings about it.
+If they do, it is often assumed that they must still be secretly in love with their ex, in denial, emotionally immature, or simply a bad or bitter person who doesn’t want their ex to have a life of their own.

 Those people are wrong.
 It's not any of those.
 It's a simple neurological reaction called Latent attachment anxiety.
 Old attachment alarm that reactivates when a past bond is symbolically closed (e.g., ex’s remarriage)